XLearning-SCU/2025-CVPR-MaIR/README.md

 ## Acknowledgement

-This code is based on [MambaIR](https://github.com/csguoh/MambaIR/) and [VMamba](https://github.com/MzeroMiko/VMamba).
+This code and README is based on [MambaIR](https://github.com/csguoh/MambaIR/) and [VMamba](https://github.com/MzeroMiko/VMamba).
 Many thanks for their awesome work.

 ## Contact